 - The heart is a muscular organ and is the main component of the circulatory system.

-- It expands and contracts in order to pump blood throughout the body.
+- It expands and contracts to pump blood throughout the body.

 - The respiratory system is in charge of supplying oxygen to the body.